scalatron/scalatron.github.com/pages/gettingstarted.md

 Scalatron is a Scala application that is distributed as a compressed Java archive (.jar) file.
 The file is called `Scalatron.jar` and you can find it in the `/bin` sub-directory inside the installation directory.
-It can be started in one of two ways:
+It can be started in two ways:

-* By double-clicking the application .jar file
+* By double-clicking the application file `Scalatron.jar`
 * By opening a terminal, changing into the `/bin` directory and running `java -jar Scalatron.jar`

 Note that in order to run Scalatron, you need to have the